redgridone/plasmid/README.md

 Details and options are the same as for subscribe

-Entries commited to a nodes local feed as a result of delegation must contain an additional field at the top level `onBehalfOf` which is the feed key of the node which this one delegated to.
+Entries committed to a nodes local feed as a result of delegation must contain an additional field at the top level `onBehalfOf` which is the feed key of the node which this one delegated to.

 ##### %undelegate